ropod-project/black-box/README.md

 Data from the black box can be retrieved through a Zyre-based query interface that listens to JSON messages and responds back with JSON messages.
 The following message types can be sent to the query interface:
 * variable query: returns a list of all variables logged on a particular black box (schema defined in [docs/messages/black-box-variable-query-schema.json](docs/messages/black-box-variable-query-schema.json))
 * data query: returns data corresponding to a set of variables in a given time interval (schema defined in [docs/messages/black-box-data-query-schema.json](docs/messages/black-box-data-query-schema.json))
+* latest data query: returns the latest datum corresponding to a set of variables

 ## Dependencies